This section provides information on food additives and their regulation in Canada.

-To obtain an electronic copy of Antimicrobial Processing Aids for Which Health Canada Has Issued a Letter of No Objection (LONO), please contact our publications office or send an e-mail to email@example.com with the subject heading "hpfb BCS antimicrobial processing aids-eng".
+To obtain an electronic copy of Antimicrobial Processing Aids for Which Health Canada Has Issued a Letter of No Objection (LONO) or an interim Letter of No Objection (iLONO) [Last Updated on December 17, 2015], please contact our publications office or send an e-mail to email@example.com with the subject heading "hpfb BCS antimicrobial processing aids-eng".

 Some nutrients may occasionally function as food additives.
 For example, ascorbic acid contributes vitamin C to foods and also acts as an antioxidant; dicalcium phosphate has several food additive functions but is added to products, such as infant cereals, because of its mineral content.